 Forty Viewpoints in Seven Instances on the Reconstruction of Two Environments by Björn Lövin

-This book contains photographs whose origins and domicile are under negotiation.
-The basis of the project is made of the original archive photographs of a series of exhibitions by installation artist Björn Lövin in the 70s and 80s, via images from a digital reconstruction of the same exhibits and ending with documentary photographs from a physical reconstruction process at Moderna Museet in Sweden in 2022.
+“Forty Viewpoints in Seven Instances on the Reconstruction of Two Environments by Björn Lövin” brings together photographs whose origins and status are in constant negotiation.
+The project is based on archival photographs from Björn Lövin’s exhibitions in the 1970s and 80s, images from a digital reconstruction of the same installations, and documentary photographs from a physical reconstruction process at Moderna Museet in Stockholm in 2022.

 Awarded “Swedish Book Art Award” 2024.